-Parks and Open Spaces Strategy 2013 - 2018
+1 Parks and Open Spaces Strategy 2013 - 2018

-The Parks and Open Spaces Strategy has been developed to set out the policy framework for the parks and open spaces owned and managed by East Herts Council for the next five years.
-This follows a review of the previous 5 year strategy which has assessed the current validity of the objectives and how effective we have been in delivering them.

-East Hertfordshire is rich in green spaces and attractive, rolling countryside.
+- 1.1 The Parks and Open Spaces Strategy has been developed to set out the policy framework for the parks and open spaces owned and managed by East Herts Council for the next five years.
+This follows a review of the previous five year strategy which has assessed the current validity of the objectives and how effective we have been in delivering them. - 1.2 East Hertfordshire is rich in green spaces and attractive, rolling countryside.
 The small towns and villages stand in an area of natural beauty with winding country lanes, nestling in shallow valleys of many rivers and streams that criss-cross the district.
-These natural green spaces, alongside parks and play areas, enrich peoples' lives and provide enjoyable and purposeful facilities for residents and visitors to the area.

-Parks and green spaces represent one of the things that are best about East Herts.
-The purpose of this strategy is to ensure that parks and open spaces, as a valuable natural resource, are managed and developed in a responsible and effective way and that they provide good health and leisure outlets for our customers.

-The Parks and Open Spaces Strategy document will cover the following:

-- The wider context

-- The vision for parks and open spaces provision

-- An overview of existing provision in East Herts

-- The role of Parks and Green Spaces

-- The role of the Council

-The Parks and Open Spaces Strategy forms the policy framework under which Parks Management Plans for individual sites are developed and consulted upon.

-This strategy focuses primarily on how the Council will manage the public open spaces it owns.
-The Council's policy on open space provision on privately owned land is contained within the East Herts Local Plan 2nd Review (April 2007) LRC3 "Recreational Requirements in New Residential Developments.
+These natural green spaces, alongside parks and play areas, enrich peoples' lives and provide enjoyable and purposeful facilities for residents and visitors to the area. - 1.3 Parks and green spaces represent one of the things that are best about East Herts.
+The purpose of this strategy is to ensure that parks and open spaces, as a valuable natural resource, are managed and developed in a responsible and effective way and that they provide good health and leisure outlets for our customers. - 1.4 The Parks and Open Spaces Strategy document will cover the following: - The wider context - The vision for parks and open spaces provision - An overview of existing provision in East Herts - The role of Parks and Green Spaces - The role of the Council - 1.5 The Parks and Open Spaces Strategy forms the policy framework under which Parks Management Plans for individual sites are developed and consulted upon. - 1.6 This strategy focuses primarily on how the Council will manage the public open spaces it owns.
+The Council's current policy on open space provision on privately owned land is contained within the East Herts Local Plan 2nd Review (April 2007) LRC3 "Recreational Requirements in New Residential Developments".

-The Wider Context
+2 The Wider Context

-This strategy fits within a series of other policy documents, the intention is to expand on key issues and actions of relevance to parks and open spaces but not duplicate this other work.

-The East Herts Corporate Strategic Plan takes into account the Council's vision and corporate priorities to set out the overall vision and direction for the council over the next four years.
-It highlights the high level priorities for the council and identifies the key outcomes that will be achieved.
-The Corporate Strategic Plan forms the basis for the council's performance management activities and drives the distribution of resources.

-The Council has recently adopted a new framework of overarching priorities to ensure that it continues to provide high quality services and remains committed to the community.
+- 2.1 This strategy fits within a series of other policy documents.
+The intention is to expand on key issues and actions of relevance to parks and open spaces but not duplicate this other work. - 2.2 The East Herts Corporate Strategic Plan takes into account the Council's vision and corporate priorities to set out the overall vision and direction for the Council over the next four years.
+It highlights the high level priorities for the Council and identifies the key outcomes that will be achieved.
+The Corporate Strategic Plan forms the basis for the council's performance management activities and drives the distribution of resources. - 2.3 The Council has recently adopted a new framework of overarching priorities to ensure that it continues to provide high quality services and remains committed to the community.
 As part of this, the corporate priorities have been reduced from six to three.
 These are: